Softmotions/ncms/ncms-docs/ncms-docs-en/doc/cookbook/cookbook.rst

 -----------------------------------------------------------------------------

-There is no need to setup a separate editable attribute for every text block on a page, because, there is a chances that such blocks never be changed by a site editor during a page lifetime.
+There is no need to setup a separate editable attribute for every text block on a page, because, there is a chances that such blocks will never be changed by a site editor during a page lifetime.

 **Example:** We add the wiki attribute with the name `copyright` containing